 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

-With the current increase of solopreneurs and independent contractors, having a professional email address from Google Workspace (formerly G Suite) to help your business or organization stand couldn’t come at a better time.
+With the current increase of solopreneurs and independent contractors, having a professional email address from Google Workspace (formerly G Suite) for your business or organization couldn’t come at a better time.
 It’s also a comprehensive solution for organizations with many employees that need a solution for email management and online collaboration.

 Plus, while work-life balance blends more than ever, creating a separation between personal and professional accounts is paramount and eliminates room for error.

 Luckily, setting up a professional email for your business is an easy process made easier with the Google Workspace set-up wizard.
-Designed with step-by-step guidance, no matter which web hosting providers you use, the process can be completed in minutes.
+Designed with step-by-step guidance, the process can be completed in minutes.

 We will now outline the step-by-step process for creating your professional email using Google Workspace.
 If you follow these steps, you can have your email secure and operational within the hour.
 You may even find a few other Google Workspace tools that you didn’t realize you needed as well.